 Dairy farmers worry about trade to Mexico

-ST. ALBANS, Vt. - U.S dairy farmers already struggling with low milk prices worry President Donald Trump's talk of renegotiating the North American Free Trade Agreement could harm trade to Mexico, its biggest export market.
+In this March 5, 2009, file photo, an Hispanic man works at a dairy farm in Fairfield, Vt.
+U.S dairy farmers struggling with low milk prices worry that President Donald Trump's 2017 talk of renegotiating the North American Free Trade Agreement could harm trade to Mexico, its biggest export market.

 Add your comments below